-Display: To enable or disable numerical display on the Meter's Front Panel.
+Display: Not used for the wiDR.
+This is for the 1/8 DIN panel meter-controller verison of the zSeries to enable or disable the numerical display on the Meter's Front Panel.
 By default, the box is checked (enabled).